 It’s head to toe.
 Osteopathic medicine is about your whole body, not just specific parts or symptoms.
 So if you come in with, say, knee pain, they are likely going to look at more than your knee.

 It’s on the rise.
-There are about 97,000 DOs in the U.S. And more than 1 in 4 U.S. medical students are on the path to becoming a DO.
+There are more than 108,000 DOs in the U.S. And more than 1 in 4 U.S. medical students are on the path to becoming a DO.

 But it’s not new.
 Osteopathic medicine dates back more than 100 years.
 Its founder, Andrew Taylor Still, thought that correcting problems with the body's structure could help the body heal itself.
 Still, who practiced during the Civil War, believed that spine problems can send nerve signals out to all the organs and make you sick.
 He developed osteopathic manipulation treatments, the aim of which was to help restore the nerves to a healthy state and promote circulation so that the body could heal itself.